-Of the contemporary authors, I loved reading Vishwas’s book Losing my Religion – for it is modern but not frivolous.
+Of the contemporary authors, I loved reading Vishwas Mudagal book Losing my Religion – for it is modern but not frivolous.
 So I decided to ask him some questions.

 I was born in Dharwad, North Karnataka, and studied in Gadag, a small town, till 10th standard.
-I then went to Mysore to complete my 12th in 1999 at Ramakrishna Vidyashala (a school run by Swami Vivekananda’s Ramkrishna Math), and further went to Bangalore to pursue my engineering in Electronics & Communication at the prestigious RV College of Engineering.
+Then went to Mysore to complete my 12th in 1999 at Ramakrishna Vidyashala (a school run by Swami Vivekananda’s Ramakrishna Math), and further went to Bangalore to pursue my engineering in Electronics & Communication at the prestigious RV College of Engineering.
 I have been in Bangalore since 1999.

 What prompted you to write this book?